 - By generating a new SSL certificate and key on the Citrix ADC appliance

 Alternately, you can use an existing SSL certificate on the appliance.

-Caution: Citrix recommends that you use certificates obtained from authorized CAs, such as VeriSign, for all your SSL transactions.
-Certificates generated on the Citrix ADC appliance should be used for testing purposes only, not in any live deployment.
+Citrix recommends that you use certificates obtained from authorized CAs, such as Verisign, for all your SSL transactions.
+Use certificates generated on the Citrix ADC appliance for testing purposes only, not in any live deployment.

 If while adding a certificate-key pair, you add a certificate file with the same name as an existing certificate file but with different content, the original certificate file is overwritten with no warning.
 This might cause issues after the appliance is restarted because the original certificate file is no longer available in the /nsconfig/ssl directory.